l7mp/stunner/doc/SECURITY.md

 STUNner's basic security model is as follows:

-> In a properly configured STUNner deployment, even possessing a valid TURN credential a malicious attacker can reach only the media servers via STUNner but no other services, which is essentially the same level of security as if you put the media servers to the Internet over a public IP address, protected by a firewall that admits only UDP access.
+> In a properly configured STUNner deployment, even possessing a valid TURN credential a malicious attacker can reach only the media servers via STUNner but no other services.
+This is essentially the same level of security as if you put the media servers to the Internet over a public IP address, protected by a firewall that admits only UDP access.